 Ken Doane, Executive Vice President

-In a career spanning more than 25 years, Ken has served as a middle and high school teacher, as a field investigator and writer for a university education research center, as senior manager of a nonprofit school improvement organization, and as an executive consultant to school districts, foundations and nonprofits with interests in outdoor and contemplative education, teacher professional development and educational equity.
+Inspired by years as a summer camp counselor, Ken started on a career in education with a vision of making school more like camp; that is, more grounded and meaningful to students.
+He served as a middle and high school teacher, as a field investigator and writer for a university research center, and as program director of a nonprofit school improvement organization.
+More recently, he has been an executive consultant to school districts, foundations and nonprofits with interests in outdoor and contemplative learning, teacher development and educational equity.

-Ken holds bachelor’s and master’s degrees from the University of Wisconsin, Madison, and he earned a secondary teaching certificate at the University of California, Berkeley.
-He serves on the governing boards of Mindful Schools and Center for the Collaborative Classroom.
+Ken holds bachelor’s and master’s degrees from the University of Wisconsin, Madison, and he earned a secondary teaching certificate through the National Writing Project at the University of California, Berkeley.
+He chairs the Board of Trustees of Center for the Collaborative Classroom.

 Cynthia Farley, Administrative Assistant

 Cynthia joined the Foundation staff in 2004.
 As Administrative Assistant, she supports the President, Vice President Administration, and General Counsel.
 She is responsible for the front desk and also serves as general office manager.
 Prior to joining the Foundation, Cynthia worked as executive assistant and office manager for the San Francisco General Hospital Foundation.
 She holds a B.A. in liberal arts from Sonoma State University, and is certified to teach elementary education.

 Samuel joined the Foundation staff in 2008.
 As the Database Manager, he maintains the integrity of the Cowell grants database.
 In addition, Samuel is responsible for updating the content of the Cowell website.
 Before coming to the Foundation Samuel worked as a Technical Support Analyst in the corporate world.
 With over 20 years experience in IT, he holds degrees in electronics and computer networking.